fisshy/react-scroll/README.md

 > offset - scroll additional px ( like padding )

-> duration - time of the scroll animation
+> duration - time of the scroll animation - can be a number or a function (`function (scrollDistanceInPx) { return duration; }`), that allows more granular control at run-time

 > delay - wait x milliseconds before scroll